Believe it or not, there isn’t a consensus on how old the game of football is.

 Home team: Mansfield Town Football Club

-Field Mill stadium is now named the One Call Stadium because of its sponsors.
+Field Mill stadium is now named the One Call stadium due to its sponsors.
 It is a small stadium with a maximum capacity of just 10,000.

 However, the stadium is still very popular among local fans.
-It has hosted some concerts in the past with pop group Westlife playing there in 2010.
-Since then there have been no other concerts – make of that what you will!
+It has hosted some music concerts in the past, with pop group Westlife playing there in 2010.
+Since then, there have been no other concerts – make of that what you will!

 2. Bramall Lane Stadium